fusengine/docker-images/docker-composer-symfony-installer/README.md

 ### Composer

 ```
 to composer use personnal with GITHUB_TOKEN
 GITHUB_TOKEN 89uew9sjfosnamf90fhasipfi this is a exemple

+VOLUME : /root/.composer
+add your config on /root/.composer
+exemple auth.json
 ```

 ### Laravel use